 The return value is an array, which is the filtered arr1 array.

-- Only integer or
+- Only supports return values of integer or

 SELECT array_filter(x ->(x + 1 > 2),[1,2,3,4]);